 “The superhero genre was how it was told, but there was nothing fluff about it.
 It was the type of film that dissertations can be written about from various angles.
 So I was very pleased to see that others thought it’s worthwhile.
 I think it should be celebrated.
 It’s worthy.
 I think the next step is that it wins.”

 Though many believed it was about The Black Lives Matter movement, The Hate U Give was actually about the dualism of being a Black person living in America, and how it manifests in every aspect of our lives to varying degrees.
 The Hate U Give shows us what happens when reality forces us to decide what we believe in, and forces us to reveal who we truly are.

-On Digital January 8: http://bit.ly/THUG-Digital On Blu-ray January 22: http://bit.ly/THUG-BRDVD Starr Carter is constantly switching between two worlds: the poor, mostly black, neighborhood where she lives and the rich, mostly white, prep school she attends.
+Now On Digital: http://bit.ly/THUG-Digital Now On Blu-ray: http://bit.ly/THUG-BRDVD Starr Carter is constantly switching between two worlds: the poor, mostly black, neighborhood where she lives and the rich, mostly white, prep school she attends.
 The uneasy balance between these worlds is shattered when Starr witnesses the fatal shooting of her childhood best friend Khalil at the hands of a police officer.

 “We so often get stories of Black life rooted in pain, fear, and struggle,” Amandla Stenberg told Ava DuVernay during a discussion at the Urbanworld Film Festival.
 “Of course, that is a part of this story as well, but its also about all of the different facets of our interpersonal connections and relationships as black people, how we relate to and love our communities, [and] how we react to events and find our strength.”